-The main idea is to elevate the ‘researcher’ to occupy the same level of visual space as the ‘celebrity’.
-Research’s value to society is greater, yet celebrity and manufacturing economies still dominate mainstream visual culture.
+This action is taken throughout the pages of this book as an attempt to elevate the ‘researcher’ to occupy the same level of visual space as the ‘celebrity’.